-As a long-standing ebike retailer and specialist service and repair centre, we get lots of enquiries from people who have bought their ebike online from an unknown brand who has no physical presence in Australia.
+As a long-standing ebike retailer and specialist service and repair centre, we get lots of enquiries from people who have bought their ebike online from an unknown brand that has no physical presence in Australia, or a supermarket with no service backup.
 This makes it very difficult to obtain parts and tech support when you need it.

-The growth of ebikes around the world means that world leading bike brands and other technology powerhouses like BOSCH, Shimano, Sony to name a few have all invested heavily in the category.
-As a result there is a host of advanced features available on ebikes, for example electronic shifting, ABS braking, integrated brake lighting, and smart phone integration.
+The growth of ebikes around the world means that world leading bike brands and other technology powerhouses like Bosch, Shimano, Sony to name a few have all invested heavily in the category.

 If you enjoy technology in other parts of your life, then you can ignore this advice and take advantage of some of these emerging technologies because they can enhance the performance of the bikes and make them very simple to operate ... if you understand technology.